elokapina/bubo/README.md

 Note that while Bubo will stay in the breakout room itself, it will not maintain it in any way like the rooms created using the `rooms` command.

-#### `communities`

-Maintain communities.

-*NOTE: This command currently operates on the communities implemented in Synapse without a stable spec.
-When communities are redesigned, this command will be ported to work with the new style communities.*

-Ensure your Synapse settings allow community creation for non-admins or make Bubo an admin.
-It's probably safe, but no Bubo author will take responsibility.

-With no subcommands, Bubo will tell you which communities it maintains.

-Subcommands:

-* `create`

-Create a community.
-Syntax:

-    communities create NAME ALIAS TITLE

-For example:

-    communities create "My epic community" epic-community "The best community ever!"

-Note, ALIAS should only contain lower case ascii characters and dashes (maybe).

 #### `help`

 Shows a help!
 Each command can also be given a subcommand `help`, to make